Citi® Double Cash Card review

 This no annual fee credit card is a good option for you if a significant chunk of your spending falls within these rotating categories (keep in mind categories are subject to change each year).
 Amazon.com, Target and Walmart.com may be helpful during the holiday season, especially with the card’s 0 percent 14-month introductory variable APR on purchases (11.99 percent to 22.99 percent variable APR after).

 Lastly, the Discover it Cash Back offers a pretty stellar Cashback Match welcome bonus; at the end of your first year of card ownership, Discover matches all of the cash back you’ve earned.
 If you racked up $200 in cash back rewards, for example, this welcome offer would bring you to a total of $400 in cash back earnings.

 Chase Freedom Flex℠

-Similar to the Discover it Cash Back, the Chase Freedom Flex℠ card offers a rotating cash back calendar with new places to earn heightened rewards; earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate (then 1 percent) and an automatic 1 percent cash back on everything else.
+Similar to the Discover it Cash Back, the Chase Freedom Flex℠ card offers a rotating cash back calendar with new places to earn boosted rewards; earn 5 percent cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate (then 1 percent) and at least 1 percent cash back on other purchases.
 Chase only announces new quarterly bonus categories a few months ahead of time, so keep an eye on Chase’s 2021 cash back calendar to see how it stacks up to Discover’s categories.